ivanspajic/ruleless-digital-twins/readme.md

 ## Requirements
 - .NET 8 (for running the control loop coordinator)
 - Java (for running the inference engine)
-- MongoDB (for hosting the case repository)
+- MongoDB (for hosting the case repository - not needed if you are not using this)

 ## Docker-based example